MinRegret/minregret.github.io/index.md

 ---
 # About

-This website details research done at the [Hazan group](https://www.cs.princeton.edu/~ehazan/) at Princeton University and [Google AI Princeton](https://ai.googleblog.com/2018/12/google-ai-princeton-current-and-future.html).
+This website details research done at the [Hazan group](https://www.cs.princeton.edu/~ehazan/) at Princeton University.
+Some of this research is also in collaboration with [Google Brain Princeton](https://sites.google.com/view/gbrainprinceton/home).

 ## Projects
 We are currently working on several projects, including two longer-term efforts: